gmeeker/queuebernetes/README.md

 Time in seconds to sleep between polling the database.

 #### minReplicas ####
-Default: `1`
+Default: `0`
 Minimum numbers of worker Jobs.
+The workers are designed to exit, or scale to 0.
+To keep workers running, empty messages will be periodically added to the queue.
+This can be forced temporarily with ```controller.wakeup(minReplicas)```

 #### maxReplicas ####
 Default: `1`